MetaCubeX/Meta-Docs/docs/config/syntax.en.md

+# Syntax

-Clash uses `yaml` as the configuration file format.
+mihomo uses `yaml` as the configuration file format.

 `yaml` is case-sensitive and uses indentation to represent hierarchical relationships.
 Tabs are not allowed for indentation; only spaces are permitted.
 The number of spaces for indentation is not critical, as long as elements at the same level are left-aligned.